NodeScriptLang/guides/src/docs/README.md

 # Introduction

 Welcome to NodeScript, a low-code tool designed to simplify workflow automation and API integration processes.

-**Here's what NodeScript can do:**

-- Connect APIs and online services without the need for complex coding
+NodeScript is designed to help you connect APIs and online services without the need for complex coding.

-- Visually design and manage complicated workflows, making them clear and simple to maintain
-- Simplify collaboration within your team, with our visual system that is easy to understand and share
+Its visual interface helps you design, manage and maintain complicated workflow that can be easily shared and collaborated on across teams.

 ## How does it work?